CARTAvis/carta-frontend/README.md

 # CARTA Frontend
 The CARTA frontend is used in conjunction with the [CARTA backend](https://github.com/CARTAvis/carta-backend), and for general use a pre-built production frontend is usually installed alongside the backend automatically.
 However, a user may wish to install the frontend component separately in order to test beta versions, for example, or to develop it.

 ## Pre-built production packages
-The simplest way to install the frontend component is to use the pre-built production packages from NPM (for any OS with Node.js installed), our PPA (Debian packages for Ubuntu), and our RPM repository (for RHEL based systems).
+The simplest way to install the frontend component is to use the pre-built production packages from NPM (for any OS with Node.js installed), our PPA (Debian packages for Ubuntu), or our RPM repository (for RHEL based systems).

 ### NPM